Uvalde school shooting suspect was a loner who bought two assault rifles for his 18th birthday

 The suspect who killed 19 kids and two teachers at an elementary school in Uvalde, Texas, was a local high school student with few if any friends who officials said legally purchased two assault rifles and scores of ammo last week for his 18th birthday.

-Salvador Ramos was identified as the gunman who stormed into Robb Elementary on Tuesday with an assault rifle and tactical vest, barricaded himself in a classroom of children and opened fire.
-Responding officers eventually forced their way into the room and fatally shot him.
+Salvador Ramos was identified as the gunman who stormed into Robb Elementary on Tuesday with an assault rifle and tactical vest, barricaded himself in adjoining classrooms of children and opened fire, authorities said.
+Responding officers eventually forced their way into the room and a Border Patrol officer fatally shot him.

 The heinous attack came just two days before students were set to be released for the summer and left a community and nation asking yet again: Who would do this, and why?

-An examination of Ramos' personal background reveals a bullied loner with no criminal history and -- like so many other mass shooters in America -- interest in and access to high-powered firearms and ammunition.
+An examination of Ramos' personal background reveals a bullied loner with no criminal history and -- like so many other mass shooters in America -- interest in and access to high-powered firearms and ammunition in a political system that prioritizes gun rights.

 He purchased guns and ammo last week